Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 ## Decision Rights in Practice

-The allocation of decision rights will vary between organizations.
-The examples below are not a role catalogue.
-They illustrate how the same basic logic changes with scope and consequence.
+The examples below show how decision rights change with scope and consequence.

 ### Team and Technology Decisions